RonYanDaik/Unity-Unreal-Capture/README.md

 If you want to capture a custom texture (generated texture, a video, another webcam feed or a static image) you can refer to the 'UnityCaptureTextureExample' scene and the 'CaptureTexture' script used by it.

+## Setup in your Unity project

+Check Unreal Demo.
+Copy files from Unreal demo directly to your project.

 ### Settings